Sustainability - ESG

 ESG reporting obligations starting 2024

-The EU standards for CSRD and ESRS (European Sustainabilty Reporting Standards) will be published in June and will be mandatory for approximately 2,000 companies in Austria starting in 2024.
+The EU standards for CSRD and ESRS (European Sustainabilty Reporting Standards) is mandatory for approximately 2,000 companies in Austria starting in 2024.
 Under these rules, transparency in the areas of environment, social responsibility and corporate governance should become the norm.
 Capital market oriented companies must regularly prepare a sustainability report.

 Just contact us: